atzori/atzori.github.io/projects/swipe/comparative-study/index.md

 layout: bootstrap
 ---

-# A Comparative Study about SWiPE: Searching WikiPedia by Example
+# A Comparative Study about SWiPE's By-Example Structured Queries (BEStQ) and Xser's Natural language Question Answerting (QA).

-## List of Trivial Q/A Problems from QALD-4
+In the following the list of Trivial Q/A Problems from QALD-4

-  1. item How often did Jane Fonda marry?
+  1.How often did Jane Fonda marry?
   1. What is the official website of Tom Cruise?
   1. Who created Wikipedia?
   1. What is the founding year of the brewery that produces Pilsner Urquell?